 The Hippy Tree

 For a short hike with some fun views and a tree swing, follow your GPS to 100 Gilmartin Dr. Park and walk on the fire road to the Hippy Tree.
-This is a huge old tree which had 3 different swings on it when I last visited and a gorgeous view.
+This is a huge old tree that had 3 different swings on it when I last visited and a gorgeous view.
 You don’t have to be a hiker to enjoy this short walk.
 I want to say it helps if you are a swinger but I am afraid I might be misconstrued.

 Hike Ring Mountain